-Jenna is a doctor from the UK and an extraordinary African Impact alumni volunteer, having volunteered with us on four separate occasions on three different projects!
-She has travelled to seven African countries, volunteered in five, and has participated in our education, medical and lion encounter projects.
-We sat down with her to discuss volunteering and travel in Africa, how it’s changed her life and how it can change yours!
+Jenna is a doctor from the UK and an extraordinary African Impact Ambassador, having volunteered with us on 4 separate occasions on 3 different projects!
+She has travelled to 7 African countries, volunteered in 5, and has participated in our education, medical, and conservation projects.
+We sat down with her to discuss volunteering and travel in Africa, how it’s changed her life, and how it can change yours!

 Q1: What initially made you want to volunteer?

 I think actually for me I remember exactly the time I decided to go to Africa and it was a really random thing but I remember watching on the news this really awful story about AIDS, and obviously doing medicine I find that fascinating anyway and I always had a fascination with HIV/AIDS.
 From then, I told myself at some point I want to go over there and help if I can and do my bit and see if I can give anything back, and that’s what I did.